SuxinL/Notes/health/physiology/pain/knee_pains.md

 [problem overview]: #
 [a problem can be the output or input of a process.
 For output, it can be a bad output.
 For input, it can be a waste of resources]: #

+There are pains at Zhou's knee.

 ### Context

 #### When
 [Specification: year, season, daytime, during & after some events, duration]: #

+- The first time
+	- started
+	- the worst
+	- ended
+- The second time

 #### Where
 [Localization]: #

+- At Zhou's right knee
 ### Symptoms
 [avoid biases]: #
 [collect evidence used by hypothesis built in the root cause analysis phrase]: #